DLASTHR: Joseph's disappearance

-2013–present
+2013 – 2025

 Police raids

 On 24, September 2013, more than 300 armed Sydney Police undertook 22 raids that "severely disrupted" the gang.
 Fifteen suspects were arrested, with four jet skis, a Lotus sports car, replica guns and a boat were confiscated by NSW police for the investigation.
 A high-ranking member and gang coordinator was arrested at the Rossmore property and charged.
 The criminals faced 29 charges relating to drug provision and possession and being part of a gang.
 8 kg of cannabis was found in one of the raids, plus close to $25,000 in cash.

-In 2014 police arrested three remaining gang members and said that it had dismantled the gang's operations and described the gang as finished.
+In 2014 police arrested Assyrian gang members and said that it had dismantled the gang's operations and described the gang as finished.
 Police had seized $20,000 worth of cannabis from the properties raided.
+Police revealed how a seizure of ten guns from the gang led to the downfall of the DLASTHR criminal organisation and the arrest of scores of drug-dealing thugs in Southwest Sydney.

+Soon after the guns were found and two gang members arrested in early 2012, a secret Strike force aimed at the heart of the Assyrian crime gangs in the area was set up.
+Named Evesson, the strike force was a unique and massive intelligence gathering operation done by police at a local level.

-Prison war
+Prison stabbings

-During simmering religious tensions in 2015, Adnan "Eddie'’ Darwiche was stabbed multiple times in Goulburn's maximum security jail by members of the Assyrian gang.
-Its believed that Muslim gang members had been planning to take extremist action against those who oppose their religion.
+in 2015, Adnan "Eddie" Darwiche was stabbed multiple times in Goulburn's maximum security jail by members of the Assyrian gang.
+It was believed that Muslim gang members had been planning to take extremist action against those who oppose their religion.
 In a pre-emptive strike, the Assyrians struck first, in a daylight attack which happened in front of four prison guards.
-Darwiche was stabbed eight times by two inmates who used prison knives made from a toilet brush and a sandwich toaster handle.
+Darwiche sustained eight stab wounds inflicted by Linard Shamouil, who wielded an improvised weapon crafted from a toilet brush.
+Concurrently, an associate of Darwiche was assaulted with a sandwich toaster handle.
 Prison intel said the attack was due to the Muslims versus Christians war that is going on in the prison.

 In August 2016, in retaliation to the stabbing of Darwiche, who was moved to Cessnock prison after being attacked, Fadi "Ricky" Shamoun was stabbed by Darwiche and another inmate in his prison cell as payback.
 Shamoun was stabbed multiple times to his forearms, body and back of the head, with an aluminum window frame sharpened into a knife.
 Shamoun was not seriously wounded, and was back in jail the same day.
 Shamoun who has close ties to the Assyrian gang, is serving a minimum 27-year sentence for murder, over a business dispute.